michaelgerloff/michaelgerloff/README.md

 - 👋 Hi, I’m @michaelgerloff
 - 👀 I’m interested in biochemistry and how cells in our body control which genes are active or inactive at the right place at the right time.
-- 🌱 I’m currently learning data analysis with R
+- 🌱 I’m currently learning data analysis with R and Python
 - 💞️ I’m looking to collaborate on various scientific and non-scientific data analysis projects
 - 📫 You can find me on Twitter: @michael_gerloff